risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 The JSON object is scanned for fields whose names match column names of the output row type, and their values are inserted into those columns of the output.
 (Fields that do not correspond to any output column name are ignored.)
 In typical use, the value of base is just NULL, which means that any output columns that do not match any object field will be filled with nulls.
 However, if base isn't NULL then the values it contains will be used for unmatched columns.

-To convert a JSON value to the SQL type of an output column, the following rules are applied in sequence:
+The coversion of JSON values to SQL types of the output column applies these rules in sequence:

 - A JSON null value is converted to an SQL null in all cases.